 One thing we can be pretty sure of is that the Pixel 2 will run whatever the latest version of Android is at the time, and there’s a good chance that it will launch alongside Android O.

-Elsewhere, the Pixel 2 is likely to build on what came before and add missing features – don’t be surprised if it’s water resistant this time around, and the screen on the standard Pixel 2 could be boosted to a QHD resolution.
+The Pixel 2 is also likely to build on what came before and add missing features – don’t be surprised if it’s water resistant this time around as has been rumored, and the screen on the standard Pixel 2 could be boosted to a QHD resolution.

-That would bring it in line with the Pixel XL, especially as Google has positioned the range as built for its Daydream VR platform, for which those extra pixels would really help the visual experience.
+That would bring it in line with the Pixel XL, which would be handy, especially as Google has positioned the range as built for its Daydream VR platform, for which those extra pixels would really help the visual experience.

 Google also heavily marketed the Pixel on its camera skills, so further improvements there are likely, but the company may stick with what works – which could mean the same 12.3MP sensor.

 What we want to see

 The above is what we’re expecting to see, but the following is what we’d like to see, if the Google Pixel 2 is to really impress us.

 The Pixel and Pixel XL are high-end phones, but they have beyond high-end prices, with the XL costing more than just about anything outside the iPhone 7 Plus, and the standard Pixel rivaling other flagships in price, despite not quite matching all their specs.